The Bridge of San Luis Rey: Part Five: Perhaps an Intention

-Brother Juniper labors for six years on his book about the bridge collapse, talking to everyone he can find who knew the victims, trying various mathematical formulas to measure spiritual traits, with no results beyond conventionally pious generalizations.
-He compiles his huge book of interviews with complete faith in God's goodness and justice, but a council pronounces his work heretical, and the book and Brother Juniper are publicly burned for their heresy.
+Brother Juniper labors for six years on his volume about the bridge collapse, talking to everyone he can find who knew the victims, trying various mathematical formulae to measure spiritual traits, with no results beyond conventionally pious generalizations.
+He compiles his interviews with complete faith in God's goodness and justice, but a council pronounces his work heretical, and his work and Brother Juniper are publicly burned for their heresy.

 The story then shifts back in time to the day of a funeral service for those who died in the bridge collapse.
 The Archbishop, the Viceroy, and Captain Alvarado are at the ceremony.
 At the Convent of Santa María Rosa de las Rosas, the Abbess feels, having lost Pepita and the twin brothers, that her work to help the poor and infirm will die with her.
 A year after the accident, Camila Perichole seeks out the Abbess to ask how she can go on, having lost her son and Uncle Pio.
 Camila gains comfort and insight from the Abbess and, it is later revealed, becomes a helper at the Convent.
 Later, Doña Clara arrives from Spain, also seeking out the Abbess to speak with her about her mother, the Marquesa de Montemayor.
 She is greatly moved by the work of the Abbess in caring for the deaf, the insane, and the dying.
-The novel ends with the Abbess' observation: "There is a land of the living and a land of the dead and the bridge is love, the only survival, the only meaning."
+The novel ends with the Abbess' observation: "There is a land of the living and a land of the dead and the bridge is love, the only survival, the only meaning".